pyrkamarcin/CommonDataLayer/docs/rfc/0020_Materialization_Types.md

 # Configuration layer

-At the moment of writing this rfc, data is stored in cdl in the following format:
+## How is data stored?

-#### Documents
+### Documents

 JSON objects.
 They are not indexed by any field and querying for only parts (fields or sub-documents) requires fetching whole JSON and then performing operations on it.

+> SIDENOTE:
+> In practice PSQL can query for sub-documents (it's not as performant as querying on indexed fields).
+It's CDL that doesn't support this feature by default.

-#### Timeseries
+### Timeseries

-Timeseries data is managed by databases, often requires special queries on QSTS side, but most likely can query for specific fields.
+Timeseries data is managed by databases, often requires special queries on QSTS side.
+User usually can query for a specified field, however this depends on the database.

-#### Blob
+### Blob

 Blobs are stored as is.
-You cannot perform operations on it.
+You cannot perform any operations on it (except for fetch and store of course).

 > SIDENOTE:
 > Other storage types are included for future reference.
 Currently, materialization is limited to Document Store.
 > If that was to change, new document would have to be created, exploring the integration.
-> From this point on we are gonna focus on document storage only.
+> From this point on we are going to focus on document storage only.

+## JSON

 JSON has fairly limited type system.
 We can read more about it in [JSON Schema spec][json-schema-basic-types].
-JSON schema is relevant there due to it being used in SR.
+CDL currently requires users to provide JSON Schema when declaring object's schema in SR.
 > SIDENOTE:
-> While it's used in SR, it's not really "used".
-It is planned to be incorporated in validation.
+> While it's required in SR, it's not really "used".
+It is planned to be incorporated in validation, and may be useful with views.
 > [rfc 0019][rfc-0019] talks about simpler format, as a replacement and for the sake of Materialization I will explore expanding it later.

 | type name | description |